-Wax is the oldest thermoplastic material known to man and originally beeswax was used in the process, but today the name wax applies to any substance having wax like properties.
+Wax is the oldest thermoplastic material known to man and because it can be cast or formed while in a liquid, semi-liquid or plastic state, its history has been closely linked with the development of arts and craft and the growth of the industry.
+In early times the craftsmen of China and Egypt used the lost wax process, but the name wax referred only to beeswax.
+However, today the name, especially in the investment casting industry, is applied to any substance having a wax like property.
 Modern blends of investment casting wax are complex compounds containing numerous components including.

 Fundamentally the length and the complexity of the carbon chains of the various components influences the properties of the final wax.
-Accordingly, many variations are formulated to suit differing foundry requirements and key properties such as melting point, hardness, viscosity, expansion, contraction and setting rate are all influenced by the structure and composition of the wax compound.
+Accordingly, many variations are formulated to suit differing foundry requirements and key properties such as congealing point, melting point, hardness, viscosity, expansion, contraction, fluidity and setting rate are all influenced by the structure and composition of the wax compound.

 The complex composition of modern wax products manifests itself in a physical behaviour different to that of other substances.
 Unlike other homogeneous chemical compounds, wax does not melt immediately on heating but passes through several intermediate states.
 Similarly, the structure and components used in an investment casting wax will influence the expansion and contraction characteristics.
 Like other materials wax expands on heating and contracts on cooling.
 In comparison with a metal the expansion is relatively high.
 Wax expansion and contraction rates are not uniform but vary with phase and structure changes during heating and cooling.

 Modern investment casting wax materials can broadly be split into the following types, pattern wax, runner wax, soluble wax, and specialist wax.
 All are of key importance in the process, but pattern wax will often command the most attention and this type of wax material can be further sub divided into the following categories.